-A. A local teardowns.com marketplace organizes the market for "land valued" property and levels the playing field giving equal opportunity for all potential buyers to create competition for your property, resulting in the highest possible price and a seamless sales procedure.
-Because builders rarely compete for property through an individual seller, we have designed our business to create competition in the marketplace.
-Also, with the change in economic climate most of the sales through the marketplace are to individual end-users - a local family looking to build or "rehab".
+A. A local teardowns.com marketplace organizes the market for "land valued" property and levels the playing field giving equal opportunity for all potential buyers to create competition for your property, resulting in the highest market price and a seamless sales procedure.
+Because builders rarely compete for property through an individual seller, we have designed our business to create that competition in the marketplace.
+Also, while many assume a builder to be the "best" buyer - it is individual end-users that are the greatest component of buyers within the network.

 In order to insure maximum exposure and insure aggressive offerings, local real estate agents are welcome to bring their buyers and participate in the buying process.
-Higher sale prices and lower commissions together maximize your rate of return on your property.